-While selecting victims based on their purchases and then trailing them until they leave their booty unattended might be a type of crime mostly limited to a specific group of criminals operating in the Los Angeles area for now, the cautions imparted to consumers everywhere by these reports are noteworthy.
+While selecting victims based on their purchases and then trailing them until they leave their booty unattended might be a type of crime mostly limited to a specific group of criminals operating in the

 You should pay especial attention to your surroundings when purchasing big-ticket items, keeping in mind that displays of wealth can attract attentions of the

 felonious sort.
 Just as you would not flash large sums of cash in public, be wary about carting expensive merchandise

 Also, if you must make additional stops after completing such purchases, do not leave your hard-won spoils on display in the passenger compartment of your car where anyone who so much as glances into your vehicle cannot help but notice them.
 Hide your new belongings by securing them from prying eyes in the trunk or

 by throwing something (like a sweatshirt) over them.

 Last updated: 10 January 2010